DANIEL'S RESEARCH SURVEY

 My burning concern is spirituality in a pluralistic and secularized world.
 How could the human family today be one?
 Whereas religions used to hold communities together, religion now splinters our world.
 What used to be the solution has become our problem.

-Realizing I am gay, disillusioned with the institutional church, and unable to reconcile my integrity with Vatican expectations, I enrolled in The University of Texas at Austin, earned a PhD in Human Development, withdrew from active priestly ministry (the Vatican has never recognized this resignation: I remain a Catholic priest by the Vatican's choice), and accepted a teaching position.
+Realizing I am gay, disillusioned with the institutional church, and unable to reconcile my integrity with Vatican expectations, I enrolled at The University of Texas at Austin, earned a PhD in Human Development, withdrew from active priestly ministry (the Vatican has never recognized this resignation: Is my work still the ministry of a bona fide Catholic priest by the Vatican's choice?), and accepted a teaching position.

-I am now a full Professor in the humanistic and transpersonal Department of Psychology at the University of West Georgia, near Atlanta, where I live.
-I am also trained as a psychotherapist — a Fellow of the American Association of Pastoral Counselors and a Licensed Professional Counselor in the state of Georgia.
-My professional commitments themselves force me to address the spiritual questions that unnerve our world.
+Until my retirement in mid-2018, when I returned to hometown Pittsburgh, I served as a full Professor in the humanistic and transpersonal Department of Psychology at the University of West Georgia, near Atlanta, and was elected Fellow of the American Psychological Association.
+I am also trained as a psychotherapist and served as a Fellow of the American Association of Pastoral Counselors and a Licensed Professional Counselor in the state of Georgia.
+My professional specialization is the psychology of spirituality.
+On the graduate level I have taught courses on the Philosophy of Social Science, and Consciousness; besides, I regularly taught undergraduate courses on Human Sexuality, Foundations of Neuroscience, Animal Mind, and Introductory Statistics.
+My professional commitments themselves forced me to address the spiritual questions that unnerve our world.

-In a virtually unheard-of convergence of elements, I teach spirituality as a psychology professor at a state university.
-Besides, my book, What the Bible Really Says about Homosexuality, is an international best-seller and has thrust me into the center of the current culture wars.
+In a virtually unheard-of convergence of elements, I have been teaching spirituality as a psychology professor at a state university.
+Besides, my book, What the Bible Really Says about Homosexuality, translated into seven languages, has thrust me into the center of the current culture wars.

 Unpredictable turns in my life have led me into a lion’s den of global, spiritual turmoil.
 Here I stand unperturbed, secure in the convictions of my heart and mind, prepared by a charmed life to address the big questions that challenge our world.